jessbudd/eleventyone-blog-2019/src/site/blog/typeform-object-object-screenreader-issue.md

 <figure>
 <img src="/images/posts/typeform2.png" alt=""/>
-<figcaption>Typeform announcing "[object object]" for a radio button in VoiceOver in macOS</figcaption>
+<figcaption>Typeform announcing "[object object]" for a radio button in VoiceOver on macOS</figcaption>
 </figure>

-Form labels are foundational functionality for a company that claims WCAG compliance to get wrong - so I was fairly confident there must be something unusual happening.
+Announcing form labels correctly is _fundamental_ functionality for a company that claims WCAG compliance to get wrong - so I was fairly confident there must be something unusual happening.
 That we must have triggered some unusual bug.

 Googling the issue didn’t return any useful results, and we weren't getting a timely response Typeform, so we were on our own.

-My first thought was that Iframes are tricky beasts, perhaps it was to do with the iframe embed?
+My first thought was that Iframes are tricky beasts, so perhaps it was to do with the iframe embed?
 No, we had previously tested embedded forms with no issues.

-I went with my golden first rule of troubleshooting: _Reproduce the behaviour_.
+I kicked off investigations with my first golden rule of troubleshooting; _reproduce the behaviour_.

 I created a new form with just one question and it worked fine, as expected.

 I added as many multiple-choice options as the broken from had.
-Still fine.
+Still working.

 I added conditional logic like the broken form had. _Still_ fine.

-I brought up the original broken form and my new working dummy form up on the screen to compare the accessibility tree side by side.
+I brought the original broken form and my new working dummy form up on the screen to compare the accessibility trees side by side.

 <figure>
 <img src="/images/posts/typeform4.png" alt=""/>